 Benefits Of This Password Generator

 The common perception with passwords is that if they are easy to remember, they are easy to crack.
 If they are difficult to crack, they are difficult to remember.
 This does not need to be the case.
 The trick is to generate a password that has been randomized from something you can easily remember.
-Sure, you'll need to memorize the variation, but it's much easier than trying to memorize something that is truly random.
+Sure, you will need to memorize the variation, but it's much easier than trying to memorize something that is truly random.

 How To Select Your Favorite Phrase?